MicrosoftDocs/PlayReady/Docs/Overview/scenario-rental-content.md

       *  Right &mdash; Play (right to decrypt content to render on a screen)

-      *  Begin Time &mdash; January 5, 2018 at 7:55 PM (the begin time is slightly in the past to account for any minor clock difference between client and server)
+      *  Begin Time &mdash; January 5, 2018 at 7:55 PM (the begin time is slightly in the past to account for any minor clock difference between client and Server)

       *  Expiration Time &mdash; February 5, 2018 at 8:00 PM (a month later)